I prefer not to meet with a couple together in the same session. You may

 Board of Professional Psychology.
 Further,

-I can practice telepsychology in most states
+I can now practice telepsychology in most states

 through my PSYPACT authorization.